Charaka: Date

-Charaka has been identified as a native of either Punjab or Kashmir.
+Charaka has been identified by some as a native of Kashmir.
 Professor Sylvain Lévi after discovering Buddhist manuscripts in Central Asia and China, came to the conclusion that the famous Charaka, the author of Charaka Samhita belonged to Kashmir.
 The recension of the text available to us today was done by Acharya Dridhabala, a scholar of Kashmir.
 Jejjata, the author of commentary on the Charaka Samhita, was also Kashmiri and so was Udbhatta who commented upon Sushruta Samhita.

+Charaka is also associated with the University of Taxila.